wschultz/cookbook-gitolite/README.md

 Description
 ===========

-Installs gitolite, and optionally adds a daily rsync and weekly tar.gz backup to a nice backup location.
+Installs gitolite, and optionally adds a daily rsync and weekly tar.gz (python) backup to a nice backup location.

 Requirements
 ============